alexand-ro/alexand-ro.github.io/_posts/2025-03-08-achieve-your-goals-now.md

 It takes time and effort to track and calculate progress and it can stop you from actually working on the goal, it can become a reason to procrastinate.
 And **the last thing you need is another reason to procrastinate, even if it's useful.**

-That's why i did this so it can automatically and instantly calculate progress without requiring extra work from you.
+That's why I did this so it can automatically and instantly calculate progress without requiring extra work from you.

 ### Bonus Trick 1